rclone/rclone/MANUAL.md

       --allow-root                         Allow access to root user.
       --attr-timeout duration              Time for which file/directory attributes are cached. (default 1s) --daemon                             Run mount as a daemon (background mode).
+      --daemon-timeout duration            Time limit for rclone to respond to kernel (not supported by all OSes).
       --debug-fuse                         Debug the FUSE internals - needs -v.
       --default-permissions                Makes kernel enforce access control based on the file mode.
       --dir-cache-time duration            Time to cache directory entries for. (default 5m0s)